Ready to make your own awesome composite images? An important step is learning how to key out a color in Photoshop.

 Hey there!
 I’m Cara and though I think Photoshop is fun and everything, I’m not a fan of wasting time on the program.
 Clients don’t pay me for fiddling around.

 So when I need to photograph something I’m planning to cut out, I’ll photograph it against a solid color background and use this technique.
-If you’re looking for using the green screen in Photoshop, you’re in the right place.
+If you’re looking to use the green screen in Photoshop, you’re in the right place.

 Let me show you how it works!